hbarteejr/sqlalchemy-challenge/README.md

 * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
 - - -

-An additoinal attempt was made to do one of the bonus activities in this project.
+An additional attempt was made to do one of the bonus activities in this project.